Integrated Sustainability Report FY2021

 Ascendas Reit is also aligned with CapitaLand and does not condone any form of coerced labour and discrimination in the workplace.
 In FY2021, there was no reported incident relating to discrimination, child labour or forced labour in Ascendas Reit, and the Manager had no employees below the age of 16.

 CapitaLand embraces diversity and inclusivity regardless of gender, race, nationality and family status.
 The Manager believes that all employees can make strong contributions based on their diverse talent, expertise and experience.
 Ascendas Reit, as a CapitaLand-sponsored Reit, upholds this commitment and complies with the five key principles of fair employment as a signatory of the Employers Pledge with the Tripartite Alliance for Fair and Progressive Employment Practices (TAFEP).

-In FY2020, four new hires20 joined the Manager (11%) while five employees left the Manager (14%).
+In FY2021, 14 new hires29 joined the Manager (31%) while 11 employees left30 the Manager (24%).